Horgix/willish/README.md

 So the test on JSON schema is failing because `link` is null (we didn't specify any in our POST, remember!), and we told the schema it need to be a string.
-Wow, honnestly, tests are really powerful even when we're simply writing them!
+Wow, honestly, tests are really powerful even when we're simply writing them!

 Thanks StackOverflow again: <http://stackoverflow.com/questions/16241333/specify-a-value-can-be-a-string-or-null-with-json-schema#16241482>